10maurycy10/makelocal/README.md

 # makelocal

-A tool to prepare websites grabed with wget for local viewing.
+A tool to prepare websites grabbed with wget for local viewing.

 ## exapmples